Guide to Marienplatz Munich Old Town : Munich in a day

 Day or night Marienplatz is full of activities and bustling with energy.
 We have visited the square both at day and night time and loved it equally.
 You can also enjoy a drink and schnitzels right here in the heart of Munich.
 Most walking tours commence at Mary’s Square.

 As soon as you exit the subway stairs, you are welcomed to the view of this Old Town Hall.

 Here is another look of the interiors of the New Town Hall.
 Is n’t it pretty?
 We actually walked around this area for about an hour or so, admiring the beautiful work of art.
 On the inside of the Town Hall, there is a little remembrance plaque for the 1972 Munich Olympics (Massacre).

 The cathedral was built in just 20 years and was inspired by Gothic style of architecture.
-This church used to be the burial place of the Wittelsbach (The Wittelsbach family is a European royal family and a German dynasty from Bavaria)
+This church used to be the burial place of the Wittelsbach.
+The Wittelsbach family were a European royal family and a German ruling dynasty from Bavaria.

 Located a few blocks from the Church of Old Lady is a “make-shift” Michael Jackson Memorial site.
-This memorial is located across the 5 star Hotel Bayerischer Hof, where MJ once stayed.
+This memorial is located across the 5 star Hotel Bayerischer Hof, where Michael Jackson once stayed.
 The memorial is based at the statue of a Renaissance composer – Orlande de Lassus.
 The statue is adorned with fresh flowers, candles, photos of MJ and hand written notes.
 One of the notes, says (in German), “you will live in our hearts forever”.

 Odeonplatz is a large public square, that was built in the 19th century.
 You can reach Odeonplatz via subway (there is a subway stop of the same name).
 Its located to the north of Marienplatz and is also closer to the Munich Residenz.

 The image below is of the Feldherrnhalle.
 It was commissioned in 1841 by King Ludwig I of Bavaria to honor the tradition of his army.
 Its modeled after the Loggia dei Lanzi in Florence.
 You will see 2 Bavarian lions in the structure, one of which stands with its mouth open and other with mouth closed.
 This symbolizes the importance of speaking against the rulers but not the church.

 This square has been the site of many events and struggles including Hitler’s failed “Putsch” attempt in 1923 (Beer Hall Putsch).
 When you face the Feldherrnhalle, the Munich Residenz is to your left and the Theatine Church of St. Cajetan is to your right.

 The Theatine Church of St. Cajetan is a Catholic church built in the 17th century.
 The church was built in Italian high-Baroque style.
 Its Mediterranean appearance and bright yellow color became a popular symbol for the city and had much influence on Southern German Baroque architecture.

-8. Munich Residenz
+Munich Residenz (2 hour+)

 Located on the Max-Joseph Platz, the Munich Residenz was the former royal palace of the Bavarian monarchs of the House of Wittelsbach.
 The Wittelsbach was a royal family who ruled over Bavaria.
 The Munich Residenz or Residence was their former royal palace and also served as a seat of administrative control.
 This palace is one of the largest in whole of Germany.

-Opera House on Max- Joseph Platz:
+Opera House on Max- Joseph Platz (2 hour+ )

-A street opposite to Theatinerstraße:
+A street opposite to Theatinerstraße

 Theatinerstraße is a street in Munich that stretches from the Odeonsplatz south to the Marienhof.
 It was on the Theatinerstraße (street) that SS guards would watch people and see if they salute their leader.
 They would stop the people who would not pay respect or salute.
 So the locals tried to take this lane that was opposite to the Theatinerstraße to avoid any questioning from the SS guards.